psia12345/t3-app/README.md

 ## Useful scripts

-`npm run dev` to start dev environment
-`npx prisma studio` to start Prisma to browse data `npx prisma db push` to push the state from Prisma schema to the database during prototyping
+`npm run dev` to start dev environment on `localhost:3000` `npx prisma studio` to start Prisma to browse data `npx prisma db push` to push the state from Prisma schema to the database during prototyping

+## Tools used

+- planetscale for mysqlDB
+- clerk for auth

 ---